csc302-spring-2021/proj-DaTeam/docs/phase1/arch.md

 Our backend is broken up into the following groups:

-- **Database Management:** Provides an interface over a Postgres database
+- **Database Management:** Provides an interface over a Postgres database.
-- **XML Parser:** Parses SDC Form XML to our internal domain object classes
+- **XML Parser:** Parses SDC Form XML to our internal domain object classes using fast-xml-parser.
 - **Services Layer:** Express.js handlers for different routes documented by our OpenAPI spec

 Our Frontend app communicates with our Backend app by performing XHR requests in the client's browser.